elecfreaks/learn-en/microbitKit/robit_smart_car/robit_smart_car_case_05.md

 ---
 - Bluetooth® is a wireless technology standard for exchanging data over short distances (using short-wavelength UHF radio waves in the ISM band from 2.4 to 2.485 GHz[3]) from fixed and mobile devices, and building personal area networks (PANs).
 We can use Bluettoth to connect multiple devices which resolves the difficulty of simultanuous data transmission.

-- [Bittysoftware](http://www.bittysoftware.com/index.html)provides mobile apps and tools for devices like BBC micro:bit.
+- [Bittysoftware](http://www.bittysoftware.com/index.html) provides mobile apps and tools for devices like BBC micro:bit.

 ### Bluetooth event